 Tidy Up Around the House

 By tidy up, I mean take an extra 5-10 minutes before bed to do a few extra little tasks.
-Wipe down the kitchen counters, hand wash any pots and pans used to make dinner, fold up the throw blankets on the couch, clear the bathroom counter, etc. I personally like to wake up in the morning knowing my house is somewhat tidy and organized, and I’m sure any other homemaker agrees.
-It’s so much better then getting up in the morning and the first thing you see is a mess.
+Wipe down the kitchen counters; hand wash any pots and pans used to make dinner; fold up the throw blankets on the couch; clear the bathroom counter, etc. I personally like to wake up in the morning knowing my house is somewhat tidy and organized, and I’m sure any other homemaker agrees.
+It’s so much better than getting up in the morning, and the first thing you see is a mess.

 Doing these few things the night before takes maybe a total of 15-20 minutes at most.
 It helps if you tackle it all in one go without getting distracted.
 I do this almost every evening, and it has pretty much become a habit (one I am happy to have obtained).
 I love waking up in the morning to a clean home.
 And this also gives me more time to run errands, work on my blog, or even visit some friends or family.
 I hope this post gave you some inspiration on creating your own evening routine and making your morning routine a little easier.